FC Silmash Kharkiv: Soviet era

 In 1919 Sade FC was reformed into FC Serp i Molot Kharkiv.

 In 1936 the Sickle and Mallet Factory fielded another football team in the Soviet Group B championship called FC Silmash Kharkiv.

 In 1941 the club was temporarily merged with FC Dynamo Kharkiv to form FC Spartak Kharkiv.
-Dynamo Kharkiv was dissolved as part of Dynamo sports society representation that took place in 1940 and included such clubs as FC Dynamo Odessa and FC Dynamo Dnipropetrovsk.
-Previously, another FC Spartak has already participated in the Soviet Group A competitions (later Soviet Top League), yet was dissolved upon relegation in 1938.

-There is information that after World War II, FC Silmash Kharkiv was revived in lower league competitions, yet its further fate is uncertain.
+There is information that after World War II, FC Silmash Kharkiv was revived in lower league competitions participating sporadically at republican level.
+In 1951 it played as Traktor Kharkiv since KhTZ Traktor changed its name Torpedo earlier in 1948.